There is both an art and a science to setting up successful focus groups for qualitative market research.

 circular pattern around a table is the most ideal set up for a focus group.
 Try not to set chairs up

-in rows, as you want all the participants to be able to easily see each other.
+in rows, as you want all the participants to be able to easily see each other. - Focus group composition.
+What’s most important when recruiting for focus groups is that the

 participants are screened for the characteristics required by the study.
 There is a balance